devlemire/employee-list/README.md

 ### Summary

-In this stage we will re-create our `Employee` model.
+In this stage we will re-create our `Employee` model in `Employee.js`.

 ### Instructions